Skip to content

 Build a rockfill dam and power station

-The Akosombo Dam – also known as the Volta Dam – is on the Volta River in south east Ghana.
+The Akosombo Dam in south-east Ghana – also known as the Volta Dam – took four years to build, between 1961 and 1965.

 Funded by the World Bank, the UK and the United States, the ambitious project has been called ‘the largest single investment in the economic development plans of Ghana’.